andraskurtos/brainmap/studying/Angular/HTML template.md

 }
 ```

-This snippet loops through the list defined in the TS class and displays every os' name.
+This snippet loops through the list defined in the [[TypeScript|TS]] class and displays every os' name.